 Sangita is the Director of Research of the Civic Paths Group based at the University of Southern California.
 Her work focuses on intersections among online learning, popular culture, performance, new media, politics, and globalization.
 She is also one of the authors of Popular Culture and the Civic Imagination: Case Studies of Creative Change (2020) and of By Any Media Necessary: The New Activism of Youth (2016), both published by NYU Press.

 Seth is an associate professor and arbiter advisor for the Department of Communication and Media at Boise State University.
 His research interests include news and media literacy, media and democracy, media sociology, communication law and policy, media history, political communication, and civic engagement.
 In particular, his work examines the role of media in a democracy.

 Kimberly is currently serving as interim dean of the College of Arts, Humanities, and Social Sciences at UMBC.
-Before assuming this role, she was director of the Language, Literacy and Culture doctoral program and a professor of communication/media studies, as well as affiliate professor of Africana Studies.
-A media critic whose research focuses on mediated representations of marginalized groups as well as the politicized nature of Black hair and the body, Her latest work explores the black body in Disney programming and the impact of colorism on Black teens.
+Before assuming this role, she was director of the Language, Literacy and Culture doctoral program, a professor of communication/media studies, and an affiliate professor of Africana Studies.
+A media critic whose research focuses on mediated representations of marginalized groups and the politicized nature of Black hair and the body, Her latest work explores the black body in Disney programming and the impact of colorism on Black teens.

 Theresa Redmond is an associate professor at Appalachian State University, where she teaches in Media Studies and Teacher Education programs.
 Her scholarship comprises a hybrid research agenda that attends to complex intersections of multiple professional fields, including communications, media studies, literacy studies, teacher education, curriculum studies, and the arts.